nph-westpoint/Published-CGM-Data/README.md

 ├── data/                              ← top level data folder │   ├── hall_data/                     ← Data from Hall (2018 Study)
 │   ├── osuna_data/                    ← Data from Osuna (2025 Osuna)
+|   ├── compare/                       ← Data used to compare analysis tools
 ├── README.md                          ← you are here
 └── LICENSE
 ```